sourcegraph/about/handbook/engineering/search/iteration_log.md

 - **Outcomes:**
     - Streaming search UI renders errors
     - Streaming search is presented to the team in a Brainfood session
+    - Progress API is combined with results and streams out.
 - **Work log:**
     - YYYY-MM-DD: $UPDATE